RyanTheAllmighty/Allmighty-Twitch-Toolbox/WEBROUTES.md

 ]
 ```

-Please note that this may be an empty array as this data is only captured while OBS is streaming/recording/previewing.
+Please note that this may be an empty array as this data is only captured while OBS is streaming/recording/previewing and as such may not have any recent data.